ldstep/ldstephensnet/content/notes.md

 ---

+August 21, 2025, at 2:39:43 PM

+I made a few minor changes to the footer of my sites today.
+I’ve cross-linked ldstephens.net and weblog.ldstephens.net.

+---

 August 20, 2025, at 11:42:13 AM

 I installed Raycast yesterday and now have it customized to the way I like it.
 It has now replaced Alfred.